Self-Guided Tour Sign #17 - Railroads

 Work proceeded very slowly, both coming south from Portland and coming north from California.
 Despite the fact that work on the line had started in the early 1870’s, it took some twelve or thirteen years for the work to reach as far north as today’s Delta, California (about 30 miles south of the Park), and as far south as today’s Ashland, Oregon.
 Stagecoaches carried passengers between these two places.

 By the autumn of 1886, the construction crews reached Upper Soda Springs and the site of today’s Dunsmuir.
-During that winter of 1886-1887, construction slowed, and much of the construction headquarters personnel over-wintered at Upper Soda Springs.
-The construction headquarters personnel, consisting of surveyors, engineers, management, and an accountant, enjoyed the hospitality of their Upper Soda Springs hosts during these winter months while planning and overseeing the continuing construction north towards Oregon.
+During that winter of 1886-1887, construction slowed, and many of the construction headquarters personnel spent the winter at the Upper Soda Springs Resort.
+The headquarters personnel, consisting of surveyors, engineers, management, and an accountant, enjoyed the hospitality of their Upper Soda Springs Resort hosts during these winter months while planning and overseeing the continuing construction north towards Oregon.

-It was during this 1886-1888 period that the railroad built the first railroad yard in what was to become Dunsmuir just to the south of Upper Soda Springs.
+It was during this 1886-1888 period that the railroad built the first railroad yard in what was to become Dunsmuir just south of Upper Soda Springs.
 Until the arrival of the railroad in the late 1880’s, the area that was to become Dunsmuir was simply another uninhabited flat area along the Sacramento.
-However, the rail builders foresaw that there would need to be additional engines added to northbound trains near Upper Soda Springs, to help push the trains up and over the unusually steep grades just north of Upper Soda Springs.
+However, the rail builders foresaw that there would need to be additional engines added to northbound trains near Upper Soda Springs, to help push the trains up and over the unusually steep grades just north of here.

-The railroad therefore built substantial railyards, repair shops, and administrative offices just south of Upper Soda Springs, and by 1888, Upper Soda Springs had a new neighbor—the brand-new town of Dunsmuir.
-Housing and a new business district sprang up near the railyards for all the new railroad employees who were stationed at Dunsmuir.
+The railroad therefore built substantial railyards, repair shops, and administrative offices just south of here, and by 1888, Upper Soda Springs had a new neighbor—the brand-new town of Dunsmuir.
+Housing and a new business district sprang up near the railyards for all the new railroad employees stationed at Dunsmuir.